Spain and Portugal SEPTEMBER 2027

 • 13 nights' accommodation using quality 3 & 4* hotels.

-• All breakfasts, 2 lunches and 7 dinners.
+• All breakfasts, 2 lunches and 6 dinners.

-• All food and drink (electrolytes etc) while cycling.
+• All food and drink (electrolytes, etc) while cycling.

 • 6 staff depending on final numbers.

-• Includes all Tips for staff and restaurants.
+• Includes gratuities at all restaurants.

 • Airport to airport private transport (on first and last day of tour).